Why Your Dental Practice Is Not Showing Up in ChatGPT Recommendations

 It helps to separate the levers you control from the noise you do not.
 You control whether your site is readable, whether your facts agree, whether your pages answer real questions, and whether your reviews are genuine and recent.
 You do not control the exact wording of any given answer on any given day.
 Treat the durable groundwork as the goal and the daily fluctuation as weather.
 Slow, consistent work beats chasing a single good answer that may not survive to next week.

 This volatility also explains why being invisible matters on two fronts at once.
-People are not only relying on AI answers, they are clicking away from the open web less.
-Pew Research analysed the browsing of 900 US adults and found that about six in ten (58%) ran at least one Google search in March 2025 that returned an AI-generated summary; when a summary appeared, people clicked a traditional result in just 8% of visits, against 15% when no summary was shown (Pew Research Center, July 2025).
+People are not only relying on AI answers, they are clicking through to the open web less: when a search returns an AI-generated summary, the reader often takes the answer at face value and never clicks a traditional result at all.
 If you are absent from the answer and the click is vanishing too, the patient reads a reply that never mentions you and stops there.

 Frequently asked questions